Mommy Makeovers and your age

-In addition to the typical Mommy Makeover procedures of liposuction, tummy tuck and breast contouring, there is also a lot of attention being paid to the face.
-Rhinoplasty, eye-lid surgery, brow lift, and face lifts account for a large percentage of the total cosmetic surgeries that take place every year.
+In addition to the typical Mommy Makeover procedures of liposuction, tummy tuck, and breast contouring, there is also a lot of attention being paid to the face.
+Rhinoplasty, eyelid surgery (blepharoplasty), brow lift, and facelifts account for a large percentage of the total cosmetic surgeries that take place every year.

 Laser Hair removal speaks for itself, but what is Botulinum Toxin Type A?
 It’s a toxin that is being used to prevent wrinkles.
 It is injected into the face and the toxin actually paralyzes facial muscles and prevents wrinkles.
 Odd as it sounds, Botulinum Toxin has remained the #1 nonsurgical procedure for the past 14 years.
 Additionally, “Botox in a Bottle” products are becoming more readily available and offer great results.